-If you’re a senior, there are some things to consider before purchasing life insurance.
+If you’re a senior over 80, there are some things to consider before purchasing life insurance.
 Your age and health can affect your premiums as well as the type of policy that’s best for you.

 For example, if you have any pre-existing conditions or are experiencing cognitive declines like Alzheimer’s disease or dementia, it may be more difficult to get coverage.
 Make sure to read this blog post from start to finish so that you fully understand what is involved in buying life insurance for seniors over 80 years old!